awstuff/jsonhttpclient/README.md

 - `uploadFileUsingPutAndGetObject` to upload a file to the specified url via a PUT request, submitting the specified data, and receive a Java object

 - `uploadFileUsingPutAndGetList` to upload a file to the specified url via a PUT request, submitting the specified data, and receive a list of Java objects
+-

+### Debugging

+If you're interested in getting some more insight, pass `true` as the (optional) second parameter to `JsonHttpClient`'s constructor.
+It will then log all response codes and response texts.

 ### Examples